Power Variability: Fixed

 - Includes extra accessories

-Our Verdict on the 10X50 PowerView
+Our Verdict on the Bushnell PowerView

 To glass it up, the Bushnell PowerView 10X50 binoculars have been rated as a more than decent buy by the masses.
 They do exactly what they've designed to do: range out more detail at longer distances.
 Just be sure to make sure the rain clouds are at bay when you head out.

-For a weatherproof binocular in the same price range, you may as well check out the Bushnell Legend L Series 10×42 binocular that’s loaded with features.
+For a weatherproof binocular in the same price range, you may as well check out the Bushnell Legend L Series 10x42 binocular that's loaded with features.
 In fact, it sits on the #1 spot of our Best Binoculars Under $200 list!

 Bushnell has its own crowd of loyal buyers, and if you're one of them, the PowerView will get it done.
 It's been rated by the masses, and it's been rated by us.
 With a high magnification and large objectives at a low price, it's a Bushnell optic all the way!